Johnson-MintyC/TicTacToe-Project/readme.md

 };
 ```

-- This worked for most situations, except diagonals broke in long games, e.g turn 4 or greater
+- This worked for most situations, except diagonals broke in long games, i.e turn 4 or greater
 - As player memory will now be for example squares [1,2,5,9] and squares [1,5,9] will now no longer evaluate to win
-- Solution was looking for a way to test for subsets and supersets, which isn't built into Javascript
+- Solution was looking for a actual way to test for subsets and supersets, which isn't natively built into Javascript
 - This now does it by checking if every element of win e.g [1,2,3] is included in player.memory via win.every((elemOfwin) => player.memory.includes(elemOfwin))
-- This will check if win is a subset of the players memory superset, with the evaluation being true if all 3 of win is included
+- This will check if all elements of win is a subset of the player memories superset, with the evaluation being true if all 3 of win is included